Attriumph/Interview-Problem-Summary/front-end Interview/Front-end review knowledge.md

 1. Object.prototype.toString.call(), return [Object，type]
 2. jquery.type();

-## callback
-A callback is a function to be executed after another function is executed, which is:
-1.	passed as an argument to another function
-2.	is invoked after some kind of event
-3.  once its parent function completes, the function passed as an argument is then called

 ## splice() vs slice()
 1. The splice() method adds/removes items to/from an array, and returns the removed item(s).